ibexa/documentation-developer/docs/guide/solr.md

     When you don't specify anything to sort on, the result will be sorted by this relevance.
     Anything set on `$query->filter`, or in REST using `Filter` element, will *not* affect scoring and only works as a pure filter for the result.
 Thus make sure to place Criteria you want to affect scoring on `query`.

-!!! caution "Solr"

-    Solr version 4.x does not support scoring on location search.

 Boosting currently happens when indexing, so if you change your configuration you will need to re-index.